Fedaakhaled/store-analysis/README.md

-Conducted exploratory data analysis on market-wide and store-specific sales data.
-Identified key sales trends, performance metrics, and customer behavior patterns.
-Utilized Python libraries such as Pandas and Matplotlib to clean, analyze, and visualize data.
+This project involves analyzing store sales data to understand the relationship between marketing spend and revenue.
+The dataset includes information about various stores, such as their ID, city, state, sales region, new expansion status, marketing spend, revenue, and market ID.
+The analysis includes data cleaning, visualization, and correlation analysis to identify patterns and outliers.